LWHYC/PASTA/README.md

 # Overview
-PASTA (Pan-Tumor Analysis with Synthetic Training Assistance) is a data-efficient foundation model for analyzing diverse tumor lesions in 3D CT scans.
+PASTA (Pan-Tumor Analysis with Synthetic Training Augmentation) is a data-efficient foundation model for analyzing diverse tumor lesions in 3D CT scans.
 Leveraging PASTA-Gen-30K, a large-scale synthetic dataset of 30,000 CT volumes with precise lesion masks and structured textual reports, PASTA addresses the scarcity of high-quality annotated data that traditionally hinders radiological AI research.

 PASTA achieves state-of-the-art results on a wide range of tasks, including: